Scream (TV series): Casting

 It was announced on July 17, 2017, that Tyga and C. J. Wallace would star in the rebooted third season.
 On September 13, 2017, it was announced that RJ Cyler, Jessica Sula, Keke Palmer, Giullian Yao Gioiello, and Giorgia Whigham had joined the main cast of the third season in addition to the previously announced cast members.
 On September 25, 2017, it was announced that Tyler Posey had been cast as a series regular in the role of Shane.
 Posey previously appeared in the series' promo titled "Killer Party", playing a fictionalized version of himself.
 On August 16, 2018, it was announced that Mary J. Blige had been cast in the role of Deion's mother, Sherry Elliot.
 On October 12, 2018, it was announced that Tony Todd would appear as Luther Thompson / Hook Man.
 On June 24, 2019, it was confirmed that Paris Jackson would make an appearance as the character Becky in the third season's first episode "The Deadfast Club".
 Similar to Thorne and Pons, Paris Jackson will make a cameo in the opening scene of the third season's first episode, paying homage to the opening of the original film.

 Filming

 The first season was filmed in Baton Rouge, Louisiana.
 The second season was filmed in New Orleans, Louisiana.
 Filming of season one took place from April through July 2015.
-Filming for the second season began on February 16, 2016.
+Filming for the second season began on February 16, 2016 through July 2016.
 Filming for the third season began on September 18, 2017, and concluded on November 11, 2017, in Atlanta, Georgia.